-The grid can be collapsed into a single melody line as shown next.
-Commas mark the ends of phrases, and red and green highlighting identifies upper and lower pivot notes without requiring new textual symbols (this red and green highlighting is entirely independent of using red and green text for anchors of tritones and fourths).
-The highlighting enables the overall shape of a line to be understood at a glance, almost as it would on the staff, without parsing all the steps along the way.
+The notation for skeleton melody lines follows from collapsing the grid into a single line, as shown next.
+Commas mark the ends of phrases.
+Yellow and grey highlighting enables the overall shape of a line to be grasped at a glance, almost as it would on the staff, without parsing all the steps along the way.
 The steps between pivot points are understood to be the smallest ones possible (e.g., 5 6 5 in the first two phrases could be interpreted as a zig-zag up and down a whole tone, or down and up a minor seventh, and the default interpretation is the former).
-This may not look like music notation, but it captures the essence of a melody line in a simple way.